wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 be evicted by the replacement protocol (assuming that the number of AQ entries is fewer than L1 ways, such that a victim can always be found) in order to maintain the locked status.

+The AQ also handles store-load forwarding.
+When a store forwards value to a locking load uop, the store's entry index in the store buffer is saved in the AQ (or, when it leaves store queue and enter store buffer).
+When the store uop is drained from the store buffer, if the entry is saved in one of the AQ entries, the cache block accessed by the store uop will be locked, and the locked bit, the set and way index of the corresponding AQ entry will be updated.
+This mechanism works for both regular stores and unlocking store uops, because in both cases, the cache block to be accessed by the store will remain locked after the store is handled by the cache.